d0-00d/osava/README.md

 The internal Express backend (listening on `http://localhost:4000`) exposes:

 - `GET /health` — Health check status
-- `GET /api/system-status` — Antivirus and Firewall status via PowerShell `Get-CimInstance`
+- `GET /api/system-status` — Antivirus and firewall status via PowerShell `Get-CimInstance`
 - `GET /api/check-email/:email` — Email breach check integration
 - `GET /api/install-status` — ClamAV installation check (`~\.osava\install-status.json`)
 - `POST /api/install-status` — Trigger ClamAV MSI installer download and execution
 - `POST /api/uninstall` — Trigger ClamAV uninstallation
-- `POST /api/av/update` — Execute `freshclam` definition update
+- `POST /api/av/update` — Execute a `freshclam` definition update
-- `POST /api/av/scan` — Execute `clamscan` on target paths
+- `POST /api/av/scan` — Execute `clamscan` against target paths

 ---

+## Disclaimer

+**Note:** This is an early development build, with more features planned for future releases.
+I am **not** responsible for any damages resulting from the use of this application — though this is unlikely, given its currently minimal functionality.

+---

 ## License

-This project is open-source.
+This project is open source.
 See license details if applicable.

 ## ;))